 Yet a quarter of Americans with medical debt owe more than $5,000.
 With no cash on hand to pay their bills, about 1 in 6 people are forced to put medical bills on high-interest credit cards, triggering a new cycle of debt that’s hard to break.

-Medical debt in the U.S. is a widespread problem that will require systemic change, but there are a few ways you can help your employees navigate rising healthcare costs and ballooning financial stress in the interim.
+Medical debt in the U.S. is a widespread problem that will require systemic change, but there are a few ways you can help your employees navigate rising healthcare costs while using financial wellness programs to reduce employee stress.

 The most straightforward way to ease employees’ financial stress is to give them more money.
 If you haven’t recently adjusted wages to reflect the current market, you’re likely overdue.